aredn/documentation/arednGettingStarted/node_admin.rst

  :alt: Admin Radio Settings
  :align: center

+|

 Click in the first field on the right to set the radio's purpose.
-You can choose one of several different radio functions from the dropdown list.
+You can choose one of several different radio functions from the dropdown list. ``Off`` disables the radio.

-Off
-  Disables the radio.

 Mesh Radio settings
 +++++++++++++++++++